Skip to main content

 • “No grinding really needed, but you absolutely could if you really wanted to.”

-• “Very enjoyable and relaxing game, not too grindy; perfect achievements are much easier compared to other casual games, and the community is very friendly.”
+• “Very enjoyable and relaxing game, not too grinding, perfect achievement is much easier compared to other casual games, very friendly community.”

 • “It took me 430.5 hours to catch/breed every single variation of fish, including waiting for and grinding out the limited time events.”